zkpassport/poseidon2/README.md

 # @zkpassport/poseidon2

-A blazing fast Poseidon2 implementation in TypeScript for the BN254 curve.
-This package provides both synchronous and asynchronous hash functions for efficient cryptographic operations.
+A fast Poseidon2 implementation in pure TypeScript for the BN254 curve.

 ## Installation